-Climate changes are a reality that we have to deal with.
-However, “halting the escalation” is no longer enough.
-We need to reverse the trend, with all of us contributing to protecting our planet that is in danger.
+Climate change is a reality that we have to deal with.
+“Slowing it down” though is no longer enough.
+Our planet is in jeopardy and we have to reverse the trend.
+Every one of us has to contribute.

-The sooner we realise, the better it will be: taking care of the world around us and the natural resources that support us means taking care of ourselves.
+The sooner we realize this, the better off we will be: taking care of the world around us and the natural resources that support us means taking care of ourselves.

-To date, however, this cultural and philosophical approach has unfortunately been of no interest to most individuals, starting from the economic powers that require rapid success: the thermometer of every action worldwide is found in the word “profit”.
+Unfortunately, this cultural and philosophical approach has been of little interest to most individuals up until now, starting from the economic powers that be which insist on quick success: where every action around the world is measured by the word “profit.”

-A new economic and social philosophy is not a revolution: a different approach that continues to base itself on foundations such as the right to freedom of enterprise or market, but with the awareness that this cannot stand above social rights or above respect for the environment.
+A new economic and social philosophy would not be a revolution though: it would simply be a different approach, one that is based on the foundation of free market enterprise, the rights of businesses and the markets, as before, but with an awareness that the free market cannot stand above social rights or respect for the environment.

-Enterprise activity must be aimed at the awareness of these new scenarios, and entrepreneurial and managerial culture must be a vocation that looks to produce economic and social wealth and to improve the world that we all live in.
+Business activity must be positioned with an awareness of these new scenarios, and entrepreneurial and managerial culture must become a vocation oriented towards producing economic and social wealth and the improvement of the world in which we all live.

 A new business model

-A regenerative or circular economy is the new frontier of action for an enterprise.
+A circular or regenerative economy is the new frontier for business activity.

-The old, linear economic model, “take-make-dispose”, is based on accessibility to large amounts of resources and energy and is increasingly less suited to the reality we now live in and will have to act in.
-By themselves, initiatives to support efficiency, which work to reduce resources and fossil fuels consumed per production unit, can only delay the crisis of the socio-economic model, but are not enough to solve the problems caused by nature that has run out of its stock of raw materials.
+The old, linear economic model, “take-make-dispose” is based on accessibility to enormous amounts of resources and energy and is increasingly less suited to the reality we now live in and the one will have to act in in the future.
+By themselves, initiatives to support efficiency, which work to reduce resources and fossil fuels consumed per production unit, can delay the crisis of our current socio-economic model, but are not enough to solve the problems caused by the finite nature of our raw material stocks.

-The existing relationship between human economic activity and the environment it is a part of: damage to any part of this relationship also damages every other part of it.
+A relationship exists between human economic activity and the environment in which it takes place: damage to any part of the relationship damages every other part as well.

-It is the definition of holistic wealth, i.e. a wealth that is not only monetary, but also the definition and achievement of shared well-being and prosperity, achieved through the harmonization of several types of wealth or capital, including social, cultural, living and experiential.
+This is the definition of holistic wealth, i.e., wealth that is not only monetary, but that is defined and achieved by a shared well-being and prosperity, obtained by harmonizing all types of riches and capital, including social, cultural, residential, and experiential wealth.

 A chain is only as strong as its weakest link.